Battle – St Mary

 Paintings: (Above north arcade) These were found in 1845, but were covered over again until 1867.
 However a set of watercolour sketches shows that when found there was far more, with scenes from the life of St Margaret of Antioch and possibly other scenes above a procession of figures which extended across the east end above the chancel arch and onto the south wall, at least as far as the position of the pulpit (it is quite likely that they would have extended further when painted).
 This is thought to have represented the souls of the departed waiting to be received by St Peter (KF).
 In 1867 the paintings were partially restored by E Ward RA (B 25 p317).
-E C Rouse did further work in 1976-78 (6 passim) and since then the paintings have been noticeably more faint, suggesting that Ward had done much overpainting which was removed then.
+E C Rouse did further work in 1976-78 (6 passim) and since then the paintings have been noticeably more faint, suggesting that Ward had done much over-painting which was removed then.
 They date from c1300 and the main series shows the life of St Margaret in two tiers, each scene in a frame, as in contemporary manuscripts.
 In the splays of the clerestory are large figures, though only Moses in the westernmost opening can be identified for sure (6 p157).
-Though faded, the colour and drawing suggest a skilled master, possibly linked with (image) the abbey.
-Hidden behind the organ is a scene of the blessed being received into Jerusalem.
+Though faded, the colour and drawing suggest a skilled master, possibly linked with the abbey.
+Hidden behind the organ is a scene of blessed souls being received into Jerusalem.
 The picture of c1845 already cited shows in addition a Doom above the chancel arch, which presumably disappeared during Butterfield’s alterations.

 1. (Chancel south east bay) Complex C13, with three trefoils above a cusped head.

 3. (North chapel) C14 ogee-cinquefoiled double one.